-Blue Shield Promise Health Plan will furnish each new Member an Identification Card within the first seven (7) days of enrollment.
+Blue Shield Promise will furnish each new Member an identification card within the first seven (7) days of enrollment.

-The member identification card is for identification purposes only and does not guarantee eligibility for Blue Shield Promise Health Plan providers.
-You should always refer to your Eligibility List for current eligibility information, log on to Blue Shield Promise Health Plan e-link to verify eligibility.
-If necessary, you may contact your Provider Network Administrator or call Blue Shield Promise Health Plan Member Services for eligibility verification.
+The member identification card is for identification purposes only and does not guarantee eligibility for Blue Shield Promise providers.
+Refer to the Eligibility List for current eligibility information by logging into the Blue Shield provider website at blueshieldca.com/provider and click on Eligibility & benefits.
+If necessary, contact the Provider Network Administrator or call Blue Shield Promise Member Services for eligibility verification.